crispcat/swmon/README.md

 Press ENTER to list module values...
 ```
 There are no public record for oid .1.3.6.1.4.1.171.10.76.29.1.6
-List values and try to find port statuses somewhere in the device database.
+List values and try to find port statuses somewhere in the module.
 ```
 ...
 DLINK-ID-REC-MIB::dlink-products.76.29.1.6.2.1.12.44 = INTEGER: 1